from Galway, Ireland

 Accademia Musicale Chigiana

-Winner of the 1st Prize and Orchestra Prize of the 2023 Irish National “Feis Ceoil” Conducting Competition, Peter Joyce has worked in symphonic, musical theatre, opera and choral settings including his debut in the Golden Hall of Vienna’s Musikverein with the Akademische Philharmonie Vienna, the Wiener Symphoniker, the Sofia National Philharmonic, the RTÉ Concert Orchestra, Podlasie Opera and Philharmonic, Pro-Arte Orchestra Vienna, Orchestra of the Technical University Vienna, Max Brand Ensemble, Ensemble Ars Nova, the Webern Ensemble and the Webern Chamber Choir, and with the ORF as a musical assistant for live broadcasts from the Vienna State Opera.
-In 2024 Peter will make debuts with the ORF Radio Symphony Orchestra and Szolnok Symphony Orchestra.
+Winner of the 1st Prize and Orchestra Prize of the 2023 Irish National “Feis Ceoil” Conducting Competition, Peter Joyce has worked in symphonic, musical theatre, opera and choral settings including his debut in the Golden Hall of Vienna’s Musikverein with the Akademische Philharmonie Vienna.
+Recently he has performed again in the Musikverein with the ORF Radio Symphony Orchestra and in the Vienna Konzerthaus with the Wiener Symphoniker.
+Other highlights include performing and working with the Sofia National Philharmonic, the RTÉ Concert Orchestra, the Szolnok Symphony Orchestra.
+Podlasie Opera and Philharmonic, Pro-Arte Orchestra Vienna, Orchestra of the Technical University Vienna, Max Brand Ensemble, Ensemble Ars Nova, the Webern Ensemble and the Webern Chamber Choir, and with the ORF as a musical assistant for live broadcasts from the Vienna State Opera.
+In May 2024 Peter made his opera debut conducting ‘Radames’ Peter Eötvös at the Max Reinhardt Seminar in Vienna and returned there in June 2025 to conduct the Austrian premiere of Ethel Smyth’s opera The Boatswain’s Mate.
+Peter is currently assistant conductor and studio member with the Irish National Opera.

-Peter is the founder and conductor of the Esker Festival Orchestra, Ireland's longest established, and one of Europe's most exciting orchestras for emerging young professional musicians with whom he just celebrated their 10th anniversary with lauded performances of Gustav Mahler’s Second Symphony.
+Peter is the founder and conductor of the Esker Festival Orchestra, Ireland's longest established, and one of Europe's most exciting orchestras for emerging young professional musicians with whom he celebrated their 10th anniversary in 2023 with lauded performances of Gustav Mahler’s Second Symphony.

-Founder and director of the Esker Festival Orchestra
+Director of the Esker Festival Orchestra and Choir

 Conducting